-I the Easter bunny will be bringing to my 3 and 5 year old girls in their Easter baskets this April!
+I the Easter bunny will be bringing to my 3 and 5 year old girls in their Easter baskets!

 - Kid umbrellas – April showers bring May flowers!
-The ones shown here I bought are no longer sold but they do have a similar unicorn umbrella and this cute rainbow one from the same brand!
+The ones shown here I bought are no longer sold but they do have a similar unicorn umbrella.

 - Bathing suits – Easter is just one season before pool/beach/waterplay season so get them prepared with a new suit!
-The seashell and Ariel versions shown in this post are no longer sold but I happen to LOVE this watermelon ruffle one for girls!
+The seashell and Ariel versions shown in this post are no longer sold but I got them at Target so check out their newest selection!

 - Water bottles – we love these Contingo ones, using these in our home, Brielle’s lunch bag or for sports.
 They have a flip down spout that’s protected in case it’s dropped and they don’t leak.
 The girls will be excited about these pretty new colors!